mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 ---
-title: "Using Zig to Call a Real World C Function"
+title: "Using Zig to Unit Test a C Project"
 date: 2023-12-21T00:00:00-05:00
 tags:
   - zig